nahidulhasan/laravel-pdf/README.md

 ## Using

-Now you can create  pdf file in following way :
+Now you can create a pdf file in following way :

      use NahidulHasan\Html2pdf\Html2pdfService;
      Html2pdfService::generatePdf('<h1>Test</h1>');